oracle-livelabs/oci/oci-stack-monitoring-getstarted/02-enterprise-summary/enterprise-summary.md

 2. Identify resources in a **Down** state

 	Stack Monitoring Enterprise Summary page opens.
-The Enterprise Summary pages is an out-of-the-box troubleshooting and summary page of resources across your enterprise.
-The troubleshooting begins with the **Status Summary**.
+The Enterprise Summary page provides an overall health and performance of your entire enterprise.
+The upper tier provides insight to quickly identify any resources that are **Down** and **Not Reporting**.
 Locate the **Status Summary** doughnut chart on the upper left side of the page.
+This chart provides a quick visualization of how many resources are in a **Down** or **Not Reporting** state across your enterprise.
 You can see a count of resources by status across the enterprise.
-This chart provides a quick visualization of how many resources are in a **Down** or **Not Reporting** state across your enterprise.
 Let's investigate which resources are **Down**.

 	![Oracle Cloud console, Enterprise Summary](images/1-1-ent-sum.png " ")

 	Find the **Down** label in the Status summary chart.
-Clicking **Down**, invokes a slide out reporting all of the resources in a down state.
+Clicking **Down**, opens a slide out reporting all of the resources in a down state.
 The slide out filter can be changed to quickly view all resources in any given state.
 This list can be sorted by name, status, and type.
 You can also search by name to quickly view the status of any given resource you may be concerned about.
 Clicking a resource name, will navigate you to that resource's homepage to continue an investigation.
 We will cover resource homepages later in this lab.

 	![Oracle Cloud console, Enterprise Summary](images/1-2-ent-sum.png " ")

 3. Review all resources that are **Not Reporting**

 	Now that we have identified resources in a down state, let's identify those that are **Not Reporting**.
+Not Reporting generally indicates the agent is no longer uploading data, Stack Monitoring realizes the data is stale, and updates the status to inform you there is an issue obtaining the resource's status.
+Alerts can be configured to alarm when the resource is Down and Not Reporting.

 	Using the Status filter located in the center of the fly-out, update the **Status** filter from **Down** to **Not reporting**.
 The table now displays all of the resources in a **Not Reporting** state.
-To return to the Enterprise Summary click the **Close** button in the lower left corner of the fly-out.
+Clicking a resource name will navigate you that resource's homepage, where you can leverage the **Related Resources** to identify the agent monitoring the resource, and navigate to the agent's homepage to troubleshoot.
+We'll cover navigating a resources relationships in a later lesson.
+For now, let's return to the Enterprise Summary.
+Click the **Close** button in the lower left corner of the fly-out.

  	![Oracle Cloud console, Enterprise Summary](images/1-3-ent-sum.png " ")